hapax/hapax.github.io/assets/chuzenji.md

 muttering apologies, but not without suppressing a smile of her own.
 Disorder is also the condition for life.

-I head back down to the main street, with thoughts of life, disorder, being and ruin, orbiting about me.
 There is more to life than the sliver of phase space, the island of order in a sea of chaos.
 Jeremy England, a brilliant young physicist at MIT, has